hardentools/hardentools/testplan.md

 Shows file extensions and hidden files in explorer

 #### Test steps:
-Open explorer and verify if file extensions like .txt .pdf and so on are shown in the filename in explorer
+Open Windows explorer and verify if file extensions like .txt, .pdf and so on are shown in the filename in explorer

 **Expected result before hardening:**